Below are the founding principles of Vegan Australia. We ensure that all our campaigns are consistent with these principles.

-- Many people who adopt a nutritious vegan diet will enjoy significant health improvements by reducing the risk of major killers such as heart disease, stroke, cancer and diabetes.
+- Many people who adopt a nutritious vegan diet will enjoy significant health improvements by reducing the risk of the leading causes of chronic diseases such as heart disease, stroke, cancer and diabetes.

 - Raising and processing of animals for food is a major cause of environmental damage, including land degradation, water shortage, deforestation, ocean degradation, air pollution and climate change.